sergiuionescu/symfony/README.md

 * Virtualbox: https://www.virtualbox.org/wiki/Downloads

-How to test dev environment
+How to test the dev environment
 ---------------------------
 - Clone the repository
 - Go to the project root